BiAPoL/napari-clusters-plotter/README.md

 ### Plotting

 Once measurements were made or uploaded, these measurements were saved in the `properties/features` of the labels layer which was analysed.
-You can then plot these measurements using the menu `Tools > Measurement > Plot measurement (ncp)`.
+You can then plot these measurements using the menu `Tools > Measurement tables > Plot measurement (ncp)`.

 In this widget, you can select the labels layer which was analysed and the measurements which should be plotted on the X- and Y-axis.
 If you cannot see any options in axes selection boxes, but you have performed measurements, click